Deutsche Bank CEO to shy away from 'big bang' reform at board summit

 FROM GLOBAL TO REGIONAL

-While sweeping change may be out of reach, Cryan will be able to shrink the bank's global spread of businesses into a regional one focussing on Europe, the United States and Asia.
+While sweeping change may be out of reach, Cryan will be able to shrink the bank's global spread of businesses into a regional one focusing on Europe, the United States and Asia.

 That means Deutsche would be likely to keep its retail operations in Italy and Spain but sell operations in South America and Africa, certain operations in Asia, and others such as Russia.